rockisch/umamusu-utils/README.md

 **IMPORTANT** If doing a full download, this will suck your machine's network dry.
 Set `ASYNC_DOWNLOAD` to false to download in a less aggressive way.

+Uses the decrypted meta file if `decrypt_meta.py` was used before this script.

 The output files are located at `storage/data`.

 ### `items_extract.py`